Bishōjo game: Characteristics

 The industry of bishōjo games is closely related to the industry of anime and Japanese manga.
 While many of the games are pornographic, the majority feature romantic situations with suggestive material.

 Some dōjinshi groups produce bishōjo games, many with the objective to later form a real company or to be contracted by one of the great companies in the industry.
 Due to the short programming time and the relatively small amount of content required in a bishōjo game, barriers to enter this industry is somewhat low, and is the reason why every year dozens of new companies emerge.

 A substantial part of the revenue of the industry comes from merchandising.
 Fans are often dedicated to particular characters within their favorite games, and are willing to pay premium prices for goods like posters, figurines and accessories representing them.
 Several conventions also exist where articles oriented to bishōjo fans are sold, like the popular dōjinshi market Comiket in Tokyo, Japan.

 Due to the representation of female characters in the majority of bishōjo games, a great majority of the market is male.
 Nevertheless, from the year 2000, some developers began to expand their market, creating games directed to girls and presenting attractive young men in their cast (bishōnen).
 The most well-known and commercial of these titles is Konami's experiment Tokimeki Memorial Girl's Side (2002).
-There have even appeared a small amount of erotic games that present man–man homosexual relations (yaoi games), which take their bases from the parallel subculture of yaoi anime and manga.
+There have even appeared a small number of erotic games that present man–man homosexual relations (yaoi games), which take their bases from the parallel subculture of yaoi anime and manga.
 Games targeted specifically at female players are not referred to as bishōjo games, but categorized under the broader genre of adventure or simulation by publishers, and commonly referred to as otome games or Boys' Love games by fans and reviewers.